Connecticut Route 110

-Route 110 is a state highway in Connecticut running for 15.95 mi from US 1 in Stratford to Route 111 in Monroe.
+Route 110 is a state highway in Connecticut running for 15.95 mi from Interstate 95 (I-95) in Stratford to Route 111 in Monroe.

 In Shelton, Route 110 is designated the Veterans Memorial Highway.

 Route description

 Route 110 begins at an intersection with US 1 in Stratford and heads north along the west bank of the Housatonic River, intersecting Route 15 before continuing into Shelton.
 In Shelton, it continues north along the Housatonic River, intersecting Route 8, then turns northwest through the center of town and west to Monroe.
 In Monroe, Route 110 continues west to end at an intersection with Route 111.